Who Is Mitch McConnell?

 The GOP scored another victory when the two parties bickered over a temporary spending bill, leading to a brief government shutdown in January 2018.
-Democrats demanded renewed protections for "Dreamers," the children of illegal immigrants growing up in the U.S., but relented after McConnell delivered a vague promise to consider the issue.
+Democrats demanded renewed protections for "Dreamers," the children of illegal immigrants growing up in the United States, but relented after McConnell delivered a vague promise to consider the issue.

 In April 2018, the majority leader said he would like to make the temporary individual tax cuts from the 2017 bill into permanent ones.
-Around that time, it was also revealed that McConnell had allegedly torpedoed legislation from the March omnibus bill that would update congressional policy on sexual harassment, over a provision that rendered members financially liable for settlements against them.
+Around that time, it was also revealed that McConnell had allegedly torpedoed legislation from the March omnibus bill that would update the congressional policy on sexual harassment, over a provision that rendered members financially liable for settlements against them.

 Additionally, he addressed the thorny issue of Robert Mueller's investigation of Russian interference in the 2016 presidential election, with Trump reportedly fuming over the special counsel's intrusion into other areas of his professional dealings.
 McConnell downplayed the importance of the bipartisan legislation recently introduced to protect special counsels and said he would not bring it to the floor for a vote.

 In 2019, McConnell found himself cornered again over President Trump's insistence on building a wall on the U.S.-Mexico border.
 Following a 35-day government shutdown on the issue and a budget compromise that allocated just $1.375 billion for the wall, Trump ignored McConnell's warnings about lukewarm Senate support and declared a national emergency in February to obtain more funding.
-The House subsequently passed a resolution to overturn the national emergency, and McConnell wasn't able to prevent its passage in the Senate, resulting in the first veto of the Trump presidency.
+The House subsequently passed a resolution to overturn the national emergency, and McConnell was not able to prevent its passage in the Senate, resulting in the first veto of the Trump presidency.

 After a released summary of the completed Mueller report in March cleared Trump of colluding with Russia — though his possible obstruction of justice remained a politically charged topic — an emboldened president announced that he was taking on the repeal and replace of Obamacare yet again.
 This time, however, Trump heeded McConnell's warnings that Senate Republicans had no appetite for another immediate healthcare battle, and the president said he would tackle the issue after being reelected.